Taylor Dent: Return from injury

 On May 26, 2008, Dent received a wild card and played at the Carson challenger in the United States.
 It was his first match since February 2006.
 He lost his first round match to Cecil Mamiit.
 In July 2008 Dent took a wild card into his first ATP tour event for two seasons at the Hall of Fame tennis tournament in Newport, Rhode Island.
 He lost in three sets to Canada's Frank Dancevic.

 On November 12, 2008, Dent won his first comeback match at the Champaign challenger against Frédéric Niemeyer, 6–3, 7–6(3).
 He followed this win up by defeating second seed and fellow American Robert Kendrick.
 In the third round, Dent had to withdraw against Sam Warburg.
 Using his protected ranking of 56, Dent played the 2009 Australian Open, where he was eliminated in the first round by Amer Delić.

 As a qualifier, he reached the fourth round of the 2009 Miami Open, defeating Nicolás Almagro and Tommy Robredo in the process.
 He lost to Roger Federer in the fourth round, 3–6, 2–6.
 Despite the scoreline, the first set was a very entertaining encounter, with Federer's longest service game lasting just short of a quarter of an hour; Dent had eight break point opportunities.
 He had a poor run of form following this, but reversed the poor form by qualifying for Wimbledon, having entered the qualifying via a wildcard.
 He won his way through to the main draw, where he lost to Daniel Gimeno Traver in five sets in the first round.

 He received a wild card for the 2009 US Open and won his first US Open match since 2005, upsetting Feliciano López in four sets.
 He advanced to the third round after beating Iván Navarro in the second round, in a five-set match.
 Following the match, he took the umpire microphone and thanked the crowd for support, following it with a victory lap around the stadium.
 In the third round, he was beaten by Andy Murray in straight sets.
 Following the US Open, Dent won the USTA Challenger of Oklahoma in Tulsa.

 In his opening event of the 2010 season, he entered the main draw at the 2010 Australian Open.
 He defeated Fabio Fognini, in the first round and moved on to face tenth seed Jo-Wilfried Tsonga, to whom he lost.

 On May 25, 2010, in Roland Garros, against Nicolás Lapentti, Dent served at 240 km/h and set a new tournament record that Fernando Verdasco and Andy Roddick had held before him (with 232 km/h).
-Additionally, at the 2010 Wimbledon Championships on June 23, 2010, Dent set a record with the fastest serve ever recorded at the Wimbledon tournament at 148 mph.
+Additionally, at the 2010 Wimbledon Championships on June 23, 2010, Dent set a record with the fastest serve ever recorded at the Wimbledon tournament at 148 mph until he was surpassed by Frenchman Giovanni Mpetshi Perricard at the 2025 Wimbledon tournament.

 On November 8, 2010, Taylor Dent announced his retirement from professional tennis.